mborus/pewedit/readme.rst

 The first column on the left is the scroll bar and shows a blinking cursor at your current letter position.

-Colums 3 to 8 show the entered letters, one letter a line.
+Columns 3 to 8 show the entered letters, one letter a line.

 You enter the text in the time proven, user friendly format of morse code.